Livelihood loss

 Livelihood loss}

-Home > Impacts > Livelihood loss
+Home > Livelihood loss

 When certain risks manifest, they almost always affect livelihoods and reduce people’s ability to support themselves in the future.
 In some cases, the disruption to livelihoods can take years to recover from, particularly in areas that experience a greater frequency of recurring disasters or other socioecological pressures.
 In such instances, livelihood conditions are unlikely to ever return to their previous condition.